zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 The only files/directories that should be in the Overwrite mod after launching the game and playing are as follows;

 - NetScriptFramework (if you experience a crash, logs go here)
+- Root
+  - betacomments.txt
+  - d3dx9_42.log
-- Root/d3dx9_42.log and imgui.ini
+  - imgui.ini
 - ShaderCache/
+- SKSE
+  - Plugins
-- SKSE/Plugin log files
+    - LamasTinyHUD Loadout .ini files
-- SKSE/Plugins/LamasTinyHud loadout .ini files
+  - Various plugin log files

 ## Launching the Game